BSFrance/BSFrance-stm32/README.md

 So in such case the DFU mode has to be set manually by pressing the reset button twice within 0.5 second, uploading can then be done in Arduino IDE with the upload button as usual.

 Note : when set to manual DFU mode the serial port wont be visible in Tools / port menu anymore, this is normal behavior and wont prevent uploading.
 The serial port cannot coexist with the DFU port due to OS limitations, during the uplaod process, the existing serial port is used by Arduino to reset the board into DFU mode, both mode are never active at the same time.
 When the board is set to manual DFU mode Arduino will detect it is already in DFU mode and will upload directly.

+### SWD (STlink)

+You can also use an STLink debugger for uploading, make sure to select STLink in the Tools / upload method menu.
+Connect your STLink to the SWD interface (3V3 GND DIO CLK), there is no need to connect the RST line, reset is issued in software.